Alia Bhatt: Personal life

-Media image
+Media image and artistry

-The writer Sucharita Tyagi describes Bhatt's personality as "funny, endearing, silly and unapologetic".
-The journalist Raja Sen, in 2022, described Bhatt as "petite compared to her contemporaries" and wrote that "she embraces her girlishness and diminutive size because she likes astonishing those who may write her off as too young to play a certain character, or too small to take over a screen".
-Suhani Singh of India Today has said that despite her petite frame, she "can appear larger than life on screen".
+The writer Sucharita Tyagi describes Bhatt's personality as "funny, endearing, silly and unapologetic.”
+The journalist Raja Sen, in 2022, described Bhatt as "petite compared to her contemporaries" and wrote that she uses her "girlishness and diminutive size" to surprise those who might underestimate her ability to play certain roles or dominate the screen.
+Suhani Singh of India Today wrote that despite her petite frame, she "can appear larger than life on screen.”

-Laura Zornosa of Time magazine believes that Bhatt specialises in playing "fiercely tenacious lead roles", while Liz Kang of CNN has identified a theme of "dynamic, unconventional female characters in troubling circumstances".
-Ranjita Ganesan of Rediff.com opined that she is "known for her moving portrayals of breakdowns".
+Laura Zornosa of Time magazine believes that Bhatt specialises in playing "fiercely tenacious lead roles", and Liz Kang of CNN has identified a theme of "dynamic, unconventional female characters in troubling circumstances.”
+Journalist Ishita Sengupta, writing for Frontline, noted that she has "played women who have opinions, ambition, independence, and intent.
+But more crucially, they have the space to be unlikeable."
+Ranjita Ganesan of Rediff.com opined that she is "known for her moving portrayals of breakdowns.”
 Bhatt relies on instinct and spontaneity in her performances.
-Her directors, Meghna Gulzar and Shakun Batra believe that she prepares extensively for a part, but according to Gulzar, she internalises her character and ultimately "act[s] from her gut".
-Bhatt has said that she does not deconstruct her craft, believing that "I'd become a machine rather than a human being".
+Her directors, Meghna Gulzar and Shakun Batra believe that she prepares extensively for a part, but according to Gulzar, she internalises her character and ultimately "act[s] from her gut.”
+Bhatt said that she does not deconstruct her craft, believing that "I'd become a machine rather than a human being", adding that she chooses contrasting projects to "satisfy my extremely impatient, monotony-abhorring kind of brain.”
 Analysing Bhatt's career trend, Ganesan believed that unlike her contemporaries, she quickly emerged as a bankable star.
-Trade journalist Joginder Tuteja calculated that by 2022, she had a "track record of 13 hits out of 15 releases".
+Trade journalist Joginder Tuteja calculated that by 2022, she had a "track record of 13 hits out of 15 releases.”
+Box Office India ranked Bhatt as the most successful Hindi film actress in both their 2018 and 2023 reports.
 In 2023, journalist Rajeev Masand named her one of Hindi cinema's best actresses of all time.